Tom Price (British politician)

+Biography

 He was born in Pendlebury, Lancashire, the son of William Price, a coalminer, and his wife Elizabeth.
-He was educated at St Peter's School, Swinton and Salford Grammar School.
+He was educated at St Peter's School, Swinton, and Salford Grammar School.

 He became chief legal officer of the Union of Shop, Distributive and Allied Workers in 1921, and was the secretary of both the Eccles Division Parliamentary Labour Party and the Swinton and Pendlebury Trades and Labour Council.
 He married Muriel Anna Wilcock in 1933, and they had two children.

-In 1951, Rhys Davies, the Labour Member of Parliament for Westhoughton, announced his resignation due to ill health.
+In 1951, Rhys Davies, the Labour member of parliament for Westhoughton, announced his resignation due to ill health.
 Price was selected as the Labour candidate for the ensuing byelection, and successfully held the seat.
 He retained the seat until his death in 1973, aged 70, in London.

 Outside Parliament Price was a keen hill walker in the Lake District and Pennines, and was a founder member of the Youth Hostel movement.